roninhockley/grav/user/pages/knowledge-base/home-lab/cicd-project/default.md

 ### Progress so far

 - **Gitlab server** is online with repos created.
 It also has a container registry for docker images.
 It serves out on both SSH and HTTPS with certificates intact.

+The first project is the calculator app from the book.
+The deploy token for jenkins is:

+Username:  gitlab+deploy-token-2
+PW:  D6Tx5Tae4hNys-MzJs3r

 - **jenkins master** is online in a docker container at http://docker.nikkyrron.com:8081 .
 I will front this with an nginx reverse proxy later on so we can use a **http://jenkins.nikkyrron.com** URL .
+    - **plugins** - default plus docker